 Being drafted in 1959:

 Company D, 229th Assault Helicopter Battalion, 1st Cavalry Division was not just another aviation company — it was one of the most respected, hardest‑fighting, and most technically demanding gunship units of the entire Vietnam War.
-And Pete reached the rank of Lieutenant Colonel, placing him among the senior leaders shaped by two wars, two eras, and two very different kinds of Army
+And Pete rose through that world to become a Lieutenant Colonel, placing him among the senior leaders shaped by two wars, two eras, and two very different kinds of Army.

 Company D, 229th AHB — “Smiling Tigers”